petermchale/math105A/lectures/README.md

 For your convenience, I'll provide links to the nbviewer-version of each lecture in the [course schedule](../README.md#schedule).

-# Interacting with the lecture notebooks

-In lab, we will learn how to view, edit and run Jupyter notebooks.
+# Downloading files

-To download Jupyter notebooks from this site, open the notebook in GitHub, click on the `Raw` button, and right-click `Save Page As...`.
+To download files from this site, open the file in GitHub, click on the `Raw` button, and right-click `Save Page As...`.
+Make sure the file is saved with the correct filename extension.
+For example, the extension in the filename `libmath9.py` is `.py`.
+(You may need to set the `Format` dropdown in your download dialog box to `Page Source` and edit the file name in the dialog box to have the correct filename extension.)

 # Using these Jupyter notebooks as live presentations (for those interested)